Museum Properties

 A short, steep climb up a nearby hillside brings the visitor to Rapp’s Seat.
 Father Rapp, head of the Harmony Society, found this spot and realized he could watch over his “flock” of followers from its height overlooking the town and nearby fields.
 It must have been a wonderful place for quiet contemplation, and it still is today.

-Our newest acquisition is this reconstructed cabin on Main Street that is used to post visitor information and event news for Harmony and the surrounding area.
+This reconstructed cabin is on Main Street.
 Built around 1820 by the Mennonite Ziegler family for one of their sons, it stood on one of several farms between Harmony and Evans City owned by Abraham Ziegler descendants.
-It was donated to Harmony Museum by the Carothers family and a new exhibit is planned for the interior in the near future.
+It was donated to the Harmony Museum by the Carothers family.
+Come and visit this fascinating display which contains information about George Washington’s historic visit to the area, where our future president was almost assassinated!